 In addition to cookies, we may use web beacons, pixel tags, and other tracking technologies on the Site to help customize the Site and improve your experience.
 A “web beacon” or “pixel tag” is tiny object or image embedded in a web page or email.
 They are used to track the number of users who have visited particular pages and viewed emails, and acquire other statistical data.
 They collect only a limited set of data, such as a cookie number, time and date of page or email view, and a description of the page or email on which they reside.
 Web beacons and pixel tags cannot be declined.
 However, you can limit their use by controlling the cookies that interact with them.

-We implement technical and organizational measures designed to protect the security of your personal information.
+Users are requested to note that we comply with Data Privacy Laws including Global Data Protection Regulations (GDPR) for data protection as your privacy is paramount importance for us.
+We implement technical and organizational measures designed to protect the security of your personal information via Secure Sockets Layer.
 However, no security measure can guarantee security and that data will not be accessed, disclosed, altered, or destroyed by a breach of our safeguards.
 You should take steps to protect against unauthorized access to your password, phone, and computer by, among other things, signing off after using a shared computer, choosing a complex password that nobody else knows or can easily guess, and keeping your log-in credentials private.
 We are not responsible for any lost, stolen, or compromised passwords or for any activity on your account via unauthorized password activity.

 If you have registered a Docquity account, you may review and update certain personal information through your account settings.
 If you prefer to submit an update request to us directly, or if you do not have a Docquity account but would like us to modify or remove your public profile, or if you wish to close your account, please contact us at email@example.com .

-Please be aware that you cannot opt-out of receiving services messages from us including security and legal notices.
+Please be aware that you cannot opt-out of receiving service/ transactional messages from us including security and legal notices.

 If you would prefer not to accept cookies, visit the “help” section of your browser to learn about cookie preferences and other privacy settings that may be available.
 Most browsers will allow you to: (i) change your browser settings to notify you when you receive a cookie, which lets you choose whether or not to accept it; (ii) disable existing cookies; or (iii) set your browser to automatically reject cookies.
 Note that rejecting cookies will not prevent device identification and related data collection from occurring.
 Also, if you choose to reject cookies, your access to some functionality and areas of the Service may be restricted.
 For additional information about cookies visit www.allaboutcookies.org.